AlphaCloudX/upscaler/README.md

 The left image is the bicubic and the right is the ai scaled version, this was performed on a 728x486 image and upsampled to 1456x972, by a factor of x2

+Bicubic has advantage of looking sharper but when zoomed in on quickly loses quality, the ai can further be fine tuned by adding in post processing effects such as sharpening.

 ----------

 Stuff I Still Want To Implement: